jfmally/playwright-commonjs-globalsetup/README.md

-# Evinced Playwright JS SDK Example — CommonJS with globalSetup auth
+# Playwright JS SDK example — globalSetup auth with CommonJS modules

-Illustrates SDK usage with CommonJS modules and globalSetup SDK authorization.
+This example illustrates Evinced Playwright JS SDK usage in a CommonJS module context with authorization in a globalSetup module.

 ## Authorization